 Have you ever been to the donut shop and you just can’t decide which donut to buy?
 They all look so good!
 That’s how it can feel when trying to choose a paint brush.
+How do I choose a brush for my next paint project?
 So many options.
 So many shapes and sizes.
 How do you know which one to get??

 I carry three kinds of brushes that I call Good, Better, and Best.
 Let’s start with the Good brush.
 This may look like the cheap chip brushes that you can find at your local store.
 But there’s a big difference!
 The cheap chip brushes are made with natural bristles that not only cause brush strokes, but they tend to fall out.
 The Fusion ‘s basic brush contains synthetic bristles and gives a wonderful finish.
 It comes in two sizes, 1 1/2″ and 2″.
 We use these in our workshops and I frequently use them around the house on small projects.
 These are a good choice for small, simple designs.